sph-mn/sph-web-publish/readme.md

 * .plcss -> css

 ## markdown processing
-* when using `link-files` with html files that where compiled from markdown then title and description are read from the markdown file. title is read only from the first line when it starts with a level one heading. description is only read from the second line when it follows a title. when the html file is not compiled from markdown, the title is read from the content of the title tag if it exists
+* when using `link-files` with html files that where compiled from markdown, title and description are read from the markdown file. title is read only from the first line when it starts with a level one heading. description is only read from the second line when it follows a title. when the html file is not compiled from markdown, the title is read from the content of the title tag if it exists
 * the html5 document structure for markdown will be like this sxml: `((section heading (div subsection/content ...)) ...)`
 * scheme expressions are only parsed when the `%scm ` prefix appears right at the beginning of a markdown code block. it does not matter which kind of code block - inline or fenced
 * note that multiple four spaces indented code blocks that follow another with only whitespace inbetween get joined by the markdown parser as if they were one code block